Lady Nicholas Windsor: Marriage and family

 She met her husband, Lord Nicholas Windsor, at a millennium party in New York in 1999, and their engagement was announced on 26 September 2006.
 They married on 4 November 2006 in the Church of Santo Stefano degli Abissini in the Vatican City, following a civil ceremony on 19 October 2006 in a London register office, and she became Lady Nicholas Windsor.
-The bride wore a Valentino wedding gown.
-This was the first time a member of the British Royal Family married at the Vatican.
+This was the first time a member of the British royal family married at the Vatican.
+For the ceremony in Vatican City the bride wore a Valentino gown and opted to wear no jewellery.
 A House of Commons Early Day Motion welcomed "the first overt marriage within the rites of the Catholic Church of a member of the Royal Family since the reign of Queen Mary I, and the first marriage of a member of the Royal Family to take place within the Vatican City State".
+In September 2025 it was reported that the couple had separated.